 With so many places to visit it can be hard to decide where to go in Ireland – follow our 2 Week Ireland Itinerary & you’ll discover the top 10 destinationsRead more

+If you didn’t visit the Guinness Storehouse did you really visit Dublin?
+For better or worse, the Guinness Storehouse is the most popular of all tourist attractions in Ireland.
 It’s 7 floors of the Guinness legacy from the brewing process to its world-famous advertising.

 The tasting experience is fun, with different stations emitting the smells of the brew.
 It also includes a short lesson on how to properly drink a Guinness, going right through the froth!

 I also enjoyed learning how to pull a pint at the Guinness Academy.
 You can the take the drink with you all the way up to the Gravity Bar on the 7th floor.
 There are 360 degree views of Dublin but I didn’t find that too impressive as it’s such a flat city.

 Overall I felt that the Guinness Storehouse was more style over substance but you may not be able to leave Dublin without a need to experience it for yourself.